s3m3dov/basho_blog_backend/README.md

 ```

 ## Conventions
-During the project we will use following conventions for evelopment:
+During the project we will use following conventions for development:
 * [Commit Message Conventions](https://www.conventionalcommits.org/en/v1.0.0/)

 ## Editor & IDE Recommendations